Login

 • individual or specialty TVM calculators

-Tell us how you use the Ultimate Financial Calculator.
-And naturally, if you have any questions, feel free to ask them below.
+Let us know how you’re using the Ultimate Financial Calculator.
+If you have questions, feel free to post them below.

 • Hello.
 Using UFC and Chrome, calculation worked fine for a complicated loan schedule.
 (Thanks again for making this tool!)
 However, export to .XML opened in Office365 Excel as gibberish, basically info from the title page only.
 I had no problem getting past the warnings to save it, just seemed to not get the schedule needed.
 Printing to PDF worked fine, btw.